Varapuzha Basilica: History

-When Tipu Sultan (1750–1799), the notorious Muslim conqueror, attacked, plundered and killed many, Varapuzha was providentially left out being an island, but it became the place of refuge for all from all religions and castes.
+When Tipu Sultan (1750–1799), the Muslim conqueror, attacked, plundered and killed many, Varapuzha was providentially left out being an island, but it became the place of refuge for all from all religions and castes.
 The Carmelite missionaries took care of all of them.

 In 1682 the Carmelite missionaries of Varapuzha requested the Propaganda Fidei for the construction of a seminary for the formation of the indigenous clergy.

 In 1685 the seminary was closed down.
 A new seminary was built in 1766 in Varapuzha.
 At that time it accepted candidates from both Latin and Syrian rites.

-In 1790 this seminary was closed following the attack of Tipu Sultan, the Muslim conqueror.
+In 1790 this seminary was closed following the attack of Tipu Sultan.
 The seminary was reopened in 1832.
 In 1866 the Syrians were shifted to the Puthenpally Seminary.

 From 1659 to 1904, sixteen bishops and two archbishops guided the diocese from this place.
 In those days all travels and transportation were through water.

-In a letter dated December 11, 2020, the office of the Congregation for Divine Worship and the Discipline of the Sacraments approved the application of the Archdiocese of Verapoly to elevate the status of the former cathedral of Varapuzha to a minor basilica.
+In a letter dated 11 December 2020, the office of the Congregation for Divine Worship and the Discipline of the Sacraments approved the application of the Archdiocese of Verapoly to elevate the status of the former cathedral of Varapuzha to a minor basilica.
 As a minor basilica, it will be one of only 28 nationwide and 10th in Kerala, and the first one in the country to be named after St Joseph.

-Servant of God Mother Eliswa
+Venerable Eliswa of Blessed Virgin Mary TOCD

-The tomb of the Servant of God, Mother Eliswa (1831–1913), the Mother Foundress of the first indigenous Carmelite Congregations (CTC and CMC) in St. Joseph's Convent, Varapuzha, is here.
+The tomb of Venerable Eliswa Vakayil (1831–1913), the foundress of the first indigenous Carmelite congregations (CTC and CMC) in Saint Joseph's convent, Varapuzha, is here.